How to Make Your Car Last 200,000 Miles and More

 0 to 36,000 Miles

 During this traditional warranty period, maintenance will be limited to regular oil changes, tire rotations, and inspecting the brakes, wipers, and tires for wear.
-You can save by replacing simple items yourself, such as wiper blades.
-Beyond wear items, the vehicle’s various parts and systems will be under warranty, so you can go to the dealership for repairs.
+You can save money by replacing simple items yourself, such as wiper blades and the cabin air filter, which is less complicated than it sounds.
+Some parts stores will even install the blades for free.
+Beyond those worn items, the vehicle’s various parts and systems will be under warranty, so you can go to the dealership for repairs.
+Some automakers, such as Honda, Nissan, and Toyota, include limited free maintenance for the first years of ownership.

 36,000 to 60,000 Miles